|

 skin never turned darker than an ashy grey.
 Cosmetic lotions seemed to

 do the trick, though I still gleamed a bit more orange than rustic.
+Though I thought women would marvel at my powerful arms, broad chest

 and sturdy legs, it seemed that fate would pull another cruel trick as